Ion thruster: Propellants

 Ionization energy represents a large percentage of the energy needed to run ion drives.
 The ideal propellant is thus easy to ionize and has a high mass/ionization energy ratio.
 In addition, the propellant should not erode the thruster to any great degree, so as to permit long life, and should not contaminate the vehicle.

-Many current designs use xenon gas, as it is easy to ionize, has a reasonably high atomic number, is inert and causes low erosion.
+Many designs use xenon gas, as it is easy to ionize, has a reasonably high atomic number, is inert and causes low erosion.
 However, xenon is globally in short supply and expensive (approximately $3,000 per kg in 2021).

 Some older ion thruster designs used mercury propellant.
 However, mercury is toxic, tended to contaminate spacecraft, and was difficult to feed accurately.
 A modern commercial prototype may be using mercury successfully however, mercury was formally banned as a propellant in 2022 by the Minamata Convention on Mercury.

 From 2018–2023, krypton was used to fuel the Hall-effect thrusters aboard Starlink internet satellites, in part due to its lower cost than conventional xenon propellant.
 Starlink V2-mini satellites have since switched to argon Hall-effect thrusters, providing higher specific impulse.

 Other propellants, such as bismuth and iodine, show promise both for gridless designs such as Hall-effect thrusters, and gridded ion thrusters.

 Iodine was used as a propellant for the first time in space, in the NPT30-I2 gridded ion thruster by ThrustMe, on board the Beihangkongshi-1 mission launched in November 2020, with an extensive report published a year later in the journal Nature.
 The CubeSat Ambipolar Thruster (CAT) used on the Mars Array of Ionospheric Research Satellites Using the CubeSat Ambipolar Thruster (MARS-CAT) mission also proposes to use solid iodine as the propellant to minimize storage volume.

 VASIMR design (and other plasma-based engines) are theoretically able to use practically any material for propellant.
-However, in current tests the most practical propellant is argon, which is relatively abundant and inexpensive.
+However, tests show the most practical propellant is argon, which is relatively abundant and inexpensive.